 Here’s the ugly truth.
 Most coffee in America sucks.
 It’s bitter and burnt.
 Hell, if I burned the snot out of a steak, you’d put A1 Sauce on it, right?
 If I made lemonade without sweetener, you’d add sugar, right?
 The same thing goes for burnt and bitter coffee.
 To make burnt and bitter industrial coffee even remotely palatable, much less enjoyable, you’re obligated to add cream, sugar, caramel, chocolate, whip cream, and sprinkles.
 No wonder you’re “coffee” drink is making us all fat!

 Wouldn’t it be nice to truly enjoy a cup of coffee with only 5 calories?
 Normally, in most coffee shops, and in most grocery stores, even with most online coffee roasters, you’re still going to get bitter and burnt industrial coffee requiring numerous additives to hide the bitter and burnt flavor.
 To get heavenly coffee you only need three things that we’ll discuss in more detail below:

 - Good brewing technique

 Not all coffee beans are created equal; some are bitter, others are smooth.
 I prefer smooth.
 In my search for the smoothest coffee beans in the world, I ended up in Central America, which is notorious for producing smooth beans.
-The smoothest and most flavorful coffee beans in the world, in my humble opinion, come from the Tarrazu region of Costa Rica.
+Through our rigorous coffee cupping, the smoothest and most flavorful coffee beans in the world, in my humble opinion, come from the Tarrazu region of Costa Rica.